zukunft/zukunft.com/docs/llm/pending.md

 ### security before go live

 findings of the security check on 2026-07-14, ordered by exploitability.

-add the central admin mask authorization: views::ADMIN_MASK_IDS is 'admin only' by documentation only, nothing in frontend::url_to_action / url_to_html checks is_admin before rendering or acting on an admin mask (e.g. m=85 admin main, m=87 complete), the enforcement is left to a few scattered per renderer checks.
-Add one is_admin gate in the dispatch for the admin masks